madajaju/bouquet/bouquet-Scenario/README.md

-# sails-generate-florist-scenario
+# sails-generate-bouquet-scenario

-A `florist-Scenario` generator for use with the Sails command-line interface.
+A `bouquet-Scenario` generator for use with the Sails command-line interface.

 Certain generators are installed by default in Sails, but they can be overridden.
 Other generators create entirely new things.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators and information on building your own generators.